VIAcode/VIAcode-Incident-Management-System-for-Azure/VIMS Release Notes.md

 ### Features

 - Added support for automatic ticket delegation to Azure DevOps
-- Added alert processing retry in case of any errors
+- Added alert processing retry in case of any errors by using of Azure Service Bus queue.
-- Added tracking of changes to Azure resources
+- Added tracking of changes to Azure resources using Azure Dev Ops Repos and Event Grid Subscription
-- Added Teams bot allowing to manage tickets
+- Added Teams bot allowing to manage tickets and receive notifications
 - Added "My delegated" overview for customers
 - Made that roles should be assigned to managed application instead of specific resources in managed resource group
 - Made that states of alerts generated before ticket creation which are related to that ticket are synchronized
 - Added article creation in ticket on alert repeats
-- Enabled HTTPS only for web application
+- Enabled "HTTPS only" for web application
 - Added synchronization of states for merged tickets
 - Optimized ticket creation.
 Now there is only one API call to create ticket.